IntelliTect/Documentation/docs/Trellis/Use-A-Package.md

 # Downloading a Snapshot

 Trellis allows you to download snapshots and packages.
 You can access the download menu from the header on any of the pages.
-When you open it you will be shown a list of databases, snapshots, and tables. you can download these as a TODO file.
+When you open it you will be shown a list of databases, snapshots, and tables. you can download these as a CSV file.

 <img src="Media/Use-Package-Download-Snapshots.png" width="600">